MeenaAru/AWS-Cloud/Cloud Concepts.md

 - 3- MFA on Root Account.

 Checks the root account and warns if multi-factor authentication (MFA) is not enabled.
 For increased security, AWS recommends that you protect your account by using MFA, which requires a user to enter a unique authentication code from their MFA hardware or virtual device when interacting with the AWS console and associated websites.

-## Amazon Connect
-Cloud-based contact center service that helps businesses to deliver customer service at a low cost.
-Available only to customers having an Enterprise Support subscription.

 ## AWS Knowledge Center
 Is available for everyone free of charge.
 The AWS Knowledge Center helps answer the questions most frequently asked by AWS customers.
 The AWS Knowledge Center does not provide guidance on a case-by-case basis.